H-Len/VentOn/README.md

  fullstack journal

 # culminate_project
-This is a project that will use many different languages and skills I've learned over the years to create a journal with a DB.
+This is a project that will use many different languages and skills I've learned over the years, and continue to learn, to create a journal with a DB.

 ## BY Hannah Melendy